Poet of Curaçao: Hemayel Martina interviewed by Lee Bob Black

 Location of interview: Durban, South Africa.

-Photos: Hemayel Martina and Lee Bob Black during the interview, Durban, South Africa, January 11, 2011.
+Following are some photos of Hemayel Martina and Lee Bob Black taken during the interview, Durban, South Africa, January 11, 2011.